barryclark/jekyll-now/_posts/2018-6-13-The-Power-of-Embedded-Tomcat.md

 }

 ```

-If you extend HTTPServer in your class, you only have to provide in the `super` method a `port`, a `path` and the `servlet package name`.
-In this case, it will start a tomcat server on port 8088, to hit the provided servlet you need to hit /api and the servlet is inside of api package.
+The BetaServer class extends HTTPServer, which requires a port, a path and a package name to auto discover the servlets and attach them to its current execution.
+In this specific case, it will discover the class GammaServlet and attach it to its list of servlets.
 Therefore, if you want to create several webservices under the same project, you can organise them by HTTPServer and put the respective servlets in separated folders.